soniccd123/SNES-FeRAM-Cart/README.md

 Also, while save capability is present, it is not required for the cart to work.
 4071 and 4081 are still required in these cases

 SuperCIC should work but i don't have a unit to test it.
+It is also not strictly needed if your console is modded for running without it.
+The LED is as optional and display SuperCIC information when present.

 # How to use